How Does A Continuous Glucose Monitor Work?

 Contact Us Aptiva Representative for CGM.
 Diabetes Management

-If you’re not sure which CGM system is right for you or if you have questions about your insurance or our services, call to speak to a care management specialist who is happy to help.
+If you’re not sure which CGM system is right for you or if you have questions about your insurance or our services, call to speak to a CGM specialist who is happy to help.

 Please call the Physician Relationship team at 1-800-455-5211 to get set up on the DMEscripts platform